 Check out the tray feeder in action below!
 The short video clip shows Blue Jays filling their throat with sunflower and corn.

-For a LIVE view of my feeders and bird feeding station, click HERE!
+- For a LIVE view of my feeders and bird feeding station, click HERE!
+(Two cameras streaming)

-By placing the tray on the ground, it also provides a great way to feed other birds that prefer feeding on the ground.
+By placing the tray on the ground, it also provides a great way to feed other birds that prefer feeding there, like native sparrows.
 Not to mention it gives mammals, like squirrels and raccoons, a place to eat which helps keep them from trying to reach your bird feeders!

 Here are a few other things that I like about the Woodlink tray feeder: